cg-tuwien/Auto-Vk-Toolkit/docs/serializer.md

 	serializer.archive_buffer(sb);
 }
 ```
-When serializing, image data is loaded with some image loading function, represented by the generic `load_image` in the code, which returns a pointer to the data and the imageSize. `serializer.archive_memory` is then used to serialize the image data to the **cache** file and `serializer.archive` is used to either serialize or deserialize the size of the image.
-After creating a host visible staging buffer with the size of the image, the buffer is either filled by it's own `sb->fill` function or directly from the **cache** file using `gvk::serializer::archive_buffer`, which avoids an extra memory allocation in main memory for the image data but copies directly into a host visible GPU buffer.
+When serializing, image data needs to be loaded with some user provided image loading function, `stbi_load` in the example code above, which returns a pointer to the data and the values to calculate the total image size. `serializer.archive_memory` is then used to serialize the image data to the cache file and `serializer.archive` is used to either serialize or deserialize the size of the image.
+After creating a host visible staging buffer with the size of the image, the buffer is either filled by it's own `sb->fill` function or directly from the cache file using `gvk::serializer::archive_buffer`, which avoids an extra memory allocation in main memory for the image data but copies directly into a host visible GPU buffer.

 ## \*\_cached functions
-_Gears-Vk_ features *_cached* function variants of various helper functions for ORCA scene loading to ease serializer usage and avoid constant writing of different code paths for both modes of the serializer.
-For example, to retrieve a 2D texture coordinates buffer for model data (modelAndMeshes), one can use
+_Gears-Vk_ features `*_cached` function variants for various work loads that support serialization/deserialization.
+They are intended to simplify serializer usage and avoid the need of implementing different code paths for both modes of the serializer.
+For example, to retrieve 2D texture coordinates buffer for model data (modelAndMeshes), `gvk::create_2d_texture_coordinates_buffer_cached` can be used:
 ```
 auto texCoordsBuffer = gvk::create_2d_texture_coordinates_buffer_cached(
 	serializer, modelAndMeshes, 0, avk::sync::wait_idle()
 );
 ```
-instead of the longer version
+The equivalent functionality without usage of a `*_cached` function variant would be like follows in this case:
 ```
 avk::buffer texCoordsBuffer;
 if (serializer.mode() == gvk::serializer::mode::serialize) {